 I bet Putin really wants to look like Joe.

-Anyway, you know, I could see Vladimir, you know, you know, going right up to the microphone and adjusting his cool new Biden shades.
+Anyway, you know, I could see Vladimir, you know, going right up to the microphone and adjusting his cool new Biden shades.

-Remember that campaign moment when Joe Biden, you know, did he did the first take.
+Remember that campaign moment when Joe Biden, you know, he did the first take.

 Am I supposed to put him on now?

-I mean, it was all staged, and they they screw up even staged events.
+I mean, it was all staged and they screw up even stage events.

 By the way, the McCloskeys, if you remember, this was in Missouri.

-Anyway, they pled guilty to lesser charges, but the governor's already said that he's gonna pardon them.
+Anyway, they pled guilty to lesser charges, but the governor's already said that he's going to pardon them.

-And I think Mark McCloskey is actually going to move forward um with uh his run for the Senate.
+And I think Mark McCloskey is actually going to move forward with his run for the Senate.

-Let's say these audits come up and and we see incredible anomalies that that may have an impact on the result.
+Let's say these audits come up and we see incredible anomalies that may have an impact on the result.

 What does that mean?

-Well, the first question you have to ask is do you think Congress, controlled by Democrats, would ever reconvene and reject what uh already counted, you know, ballots to relevant states that would send Republican electors so that they can recount the electors and remove Biden?
+Well, the first question you have to ask yourself, do you think Congress, controlled by Democrats, would ever reconvene and reject what already counted ballots to relevant states that would send Republican electors so that they can recount the electors and remove Biden?

 I don't think so.